oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

 ## Task 1: Download Mongo Shell and Mongo Database Tools

+_If you closed your terminal window from the previous labs, you need to re-open a terminal window and restart ORDS.
+Please see Lab 1 for instructions_

 This lab has you download software from the YUM repo at repo.mongodb.org.
 This software is free.
 If you agree to their terms of use please continue on with this portion of the lab.

 1. Open your terminal window.

-    _If you closed your terminal window from the previous labs, please see steps in Lab 1 to reconnect to the host._

     Run the following commands to download and install Mongo Shell and Mongo Database Tools.